mihirdilip/aspnetcore-authentication-apikey/README.md

 # AspNetCore.Authentication.ApiKey
 Easy to use and very light weight Microsoft style API Key Authentication Implementation for ASP.NET Core.
-It can be setup so that it can accept API Key either in Header, Authorization Header, QueryParams or HeaderOrQueryParams.
+It can be setup so that it can accept API Key either in Header, Authorization Header, QueryParams, HeaderOrQueryParams or RouteValues.

 [View On GitHub](https://github.com/mihirdilip/aspnetcore-authentication-apikey)